-My main concern about returning explicitly is readability.
-It's a very subjective thing, but in general whenever I see an unnecessary return statement my internal WTF counter increments.
+My main objection to returning explicitly is readability.
+It is a subjective thing, but every time I see an unnecessary return statement my internal WTF counter ticks up.

-Less subjective though, it has been pointed out that returning explicitly is slower.
+Less subjectively, it has been pointed out that returning explicitly is actually slower.
+Let's measure it.

 require 'benchmark'